So you’ve created an awesome mobile app.

 The geographic location of your users (and subsequently their language) may affect in-app purchases and ad revenue, so it is important to track.

-It can also inform your future mobile app marketing campaigns by letting you know which locations to target and/or which locations are already saturated.
+This mobile app metric can also inform your future mobile app marketing campaigns by letting you know which locations to target and/or which locations are already saturated.

 The gender, ethnicity, and age of your audience.